Chicken Angara Recipe

 Serving Suggestions

-You can serve Chicken Angara with any Indian bread such as Rumali Roti, Tandoori Roti, Tawa Paratha, Lachha Paratha, Missi Roti, Naan, or any other Indian bread that you would like to serve it with.
+You can serve Chicken Angara with any Indian bread, such as Rumali Roti, Tandoori Roti, Plain Tawa Paratha, Lachha Paratha, Missi Roti, Naan, or any other Indian bread.

-It also tastes great with Chicken Biryani, Mutton Biryani, or Egg Biryani.
+It also tastes great with Chicken Biryani or Mutton Biryani

 Storage Suggestions

-Chicken Angara Curry can be stored in an airtight container in the refrigerator for 3-4 days.
+Chicken Angara Curry can be stored in an airtight container in the refrigerator for 3 to 4 days.

 Reheat in a pan or a microwave until hot.
-Add some water if the curry has thickened after refrigerating.
+Add water if the curry appears thick after refrigeration.

 You Might Also Like